hl7-be/referral/input/pagecontent/workflow-patterns.md

   * Any other coordination logic between the grouped orders

 See the [guidance on prescribing multiple actions](guidance.html#prescribing-multiple-actions) for detailed examples of RequestGroup usage.

+#### Pattern 6: Bundling Resources at Order Time

+When an order is created, it may be necessary to include related resources together as a single submission.
+This is done using a FHIR Bundle (transaction or message).
+Typical examples include:

+* **Composite requests**: Multiple related ServiceRequests and/or MedicationRequests submitted together with a RequestGroup that defines their relationships.
+* **Patient demographics**: A contained or referenced Patient resource with the relevant demographic information (e.g. gender, date of birth) needed by the filler.
+* **Supporting resources**: QuestionnaireResponses (e.g. safety checklists), Conditions, Observations, or other clinical resources referenced by the order's `supportingInfo`.

+Bundling ensures that all resources needed to act on the order are available atomically, without requiring the filler to resolve external references at the time of receipt.